 2018 was a tricky year for me in many ways.
 After a few years living out of my backpack I knew I was ready for a new chapter.
 Here’s an insight into my transition from living as an outdoor gypsy to working a Monday-Friday job.
 It started with me giving up my spot on a … Continue reading A year of transition – 2018

 Normal life.
 It's all a matter of perception.
 Something I've learned in the past few years is that whatever you do becomes your normal.
 Enjoy a photo essay of my normal.We cook meals, hang out in the lounge room and eat meals together.
 We enjoy leisurely breakfast hangouts We do our housework and chores.
 Often … Continue reading Normal life

 An 8 minute report aired on Radio New Zealand in January.
 Both myself and my mother Janine feature in it and have been working for NOLS this year (in New Zealand and Alaska!)
-Continue reading ““Students survive in school of hard knocks””
+If you want a little insight into NOLS New Zealand then have a listen.
+We feature in the last 3 minutes and the … Continue reading “Students survive in school of hard knocks”